Azure/batch-shipyard/docs/69-batch-shipyard-slurm.md

 * An action aggregator in the `Batch Shipyard Slurm Helper` that would improve resize operation performance is not yet implemented.

-### Quotas
+### Notes
+* Network Security Groups (NSGs) should permit communication between Slurm resources for all required communication channels and ports.
-Ensure that you have sufficient core and pool quota for your Batch account.
+* Ensure that you have sufficient core and pool quota for your Batch account.
 Please note that *all* quotas (except for the number of Batch accounts per region per subscription) apply to each individual Batch account separately.
 User subscription based Batch accounts share the underlying